 On our first full day in Lisbon, our family decided to spend the morning at the São Jorge Castle, then head to Belém for the Jerónimos Monastery and the National Coach Museum.
 What a delightful day!
-If you are traveling to Portugal with kids, I highly recommend these activities.
+If you are traveling with kids to Portugal, I highly recommend these activities.

 São Jorge Castle

-After a pastry breakfast at a stand up cafe (it’s cheaper than sitting down) around the corner from our apartment, we hopped on a taxi to Castelo de São Jorge.
+After a pastry breakfast at a stand up cafe (it’s cheaper than sitting down) around the corner from our apartment, we hopped on a taxi to get to our Castelo de São Jorge destination.
 While we probably could have walked, we wanted to conserve the boys’ energy, so a taxi seemed like the best option.

 On arrival, John was delighted by the cannons.